There are currently no scheduled performances of Il trittico.

-Three one-act operas present contrasting stories of jealousy, murder, suicide, romance and cheerful trickery.
+Three one-act operas tell contrasting stories of jealousy and murder, loss and suicide, romance and cheerful trickery.

 News and features